hydoai/dk1-setup/README.md

 **Part 1**: Installing the operating system and changing boot drive.
 The process for Jetson Nano and Jetson Xavier NX are fundamentally similar, but in Part 1, the files are different.

 **Part 2**: Installing packages.
 This part is identical for both Nano and Xavier NX.
-We provide a pre-made disk image for both Nano and Xavier NX, but this guide will also cover the full command line installation too.
+We provide a pre-made disk image for both Nano and Xavier NX, but this guide will also cover the full command line installation.

 ## Before you begin